 Does Evolution Disprove God?
 Are Science and Religion Compatible?

-Currently there is a lot of debate in the media and in publications about science and religion.
-In particular the matter of evolution and religion, is highlighted in 2009 – the 200th anniversary of Darwin’s birth and the 150th anniversary of the publication of his Origin of Species.
-Religion is certainly still newsworthy.
+The debate about science and religion continues in the media from time to time.
+Despite assumptions that evolution does away with the need of God and religion, it is a fact that religion is certainly still newsworthy.
 The growing activities of militant secularists and “new atheists” proves this.
 Why bother to oppose anything which is not a live issue?
 However, let me sound a note of warning:

 Beware TV amateur “theologians”

 Sir David Attenborough is a brilliant naturalist and his programmes are fascinating, even awe-inspiring, providing insights into the wonderful complexity and variety of nature.
 But he is no theologian.
 Yet he feels competent to pronounce on theology and the Bible.
-According to him, evolution has debunked Genesis and done away with the need of God.
+According to him, evolution has debunked Genesis.

 Colin Blakemore, a leading professor of physiology and an atheist, made similar claims in his TV programme on the History of Christianity.
-No-one (at least no-one at Channel 4) seems to question the idea that an atheist professor of science, with no theological training, is competent to make such a programme.
-I wonder if Channel 4 would ask a theologian with no scientific training to make a programme on modern physiology!
+No-one (at least no-one at that TV channel) seemed to question the idea that an atheist professor of science, with no theological training, is competent to make such a programme.
+I wonder if that TV channel would ask a theologian with no scientific training to make a programme on modern physiology!

 The moral is: don’t believe everything you see on television, especially about Christianity and the Bible, because programme makers appear to believe that anyone with a non-theological academic qualification can pontificate on theology and the Bible.
 They also have a good track record of recruiting people who have written whacky books on the subject or who hold views no mainstream theologian would even consider.
 The Blakemore programme interviewed a clergyman from the Sea of Faith organisation, which includes clergy who don’t believe in God, and is therefore so extreme as to be out of sight of sensible theology.
 A Roman Catholic contributor did well but didn’t feature at length.
 Why didn’t the programme give time to serious theologians, including some who have scientific qualifications?